This is one of the most common questions that men ask about the international dating industry, but the basic answer is simple.

 There has been a revival of Eastern European peasant culture.
 There are things about this nearly every Slavic woman despise, but there are also elements of this culture that help make Russian girlfriends so amazing and why a Ukrainian wife can change a man’s life forever.

 Russian folk sayings such as, “A wife is not a pot; she will not break” and “If the thunder is not loud, the peasant will forget to cross himself” give an idea of the male dominated nature of traditional village life.
 For a peasant, his only escape from the grinding poverty and hard labor was vodka and the only place his personal authority meant anything was inside of his own home, which he ruled with an iron fist.

 Russian men are the heaviest consumers of alcohol in the world.
 Russian men are estimated to drink the equivalent of more than 15 liters of pure alcohol in a year, but now researchers believe that is low because it does not include colognes, industrial solvents, or moonshine which are attractive for alcoholics because they are both cheaper and stronger.

-Alcohol also contributes to numerous accidental deaths and violence and, unsurprisingly, the life expectancy of men in the old Soviet Union plunged.
+Unsurprisingly, the life expectancy of men in the old Soviet Union plunged.
 In 2008 according to the CIA World Factbook the average life expectancy for a Russian man is only 59 years old compared to 73 for women and the numbers are about the same across the old Soviet Block.